 An inflated ego may be borne from too much self-esteem, or when you realized just how important and special you are inspired by mental imbalances.
 People with a huge ego sometimes feel unequal to others because, deep inside, they feel worthless and undeserving of respect.

-But when you respect yourself and believe in yourself, the ego is still naturally always present, but does not play a huge part in your actions.
-The person with self-respect simply likes himself/herself, which is not contingent on success or failure.
+But when you respect yourself, the ego is still naturally present but does not play a huge part in your actions.
+The person with self-respect simply likes themselves, which is not contingent on their own personal successes or failures.

 If you’re always the one that people ask things for without giving back anything in return, then you might need to build up your self-love.
-Same is true if you let people walk all over you, giving in to their wishes even though you hate it.
+The same is true if you let people walk all over you, giving in to their wishes even though you hate it.

 You start a relationship and then, in the process, completely forget who and what you are.
-Decisions are made without your approval or notice and you just plod along.
-Your forget your values and find yourself doing things you wouldn’t normally do, and which is totally against your true nature.
+Decisions are made without your approval or notice, and you just plod along.
+You forget your values and find yourself doing things you wouldn’t normally do, which is totally against your true nature.

 You’ll move mountains for someone who doesn’t even take notice of you.
 You keep making excuses for those who wouldn’t think twice to throw you under the bus.